zaphoyd/websocketpp/tutorials/app_client_tutorial/chapter1.md

 }
 ```

-Similarly to `on_open` and `on_fail`, websocket_endpoint::connect registers this close handler when a new connection is made.
+Similarly to `on_open` and `on_fail`, `websocket_endpoint::connect` registers this close handler when a new connection is made.

 #### Add close method to `websocket_endpoint`

 This method starts by looking up the given connection ID in the connection list.
-If it isn't found an error is printed.
 Next a close request is sent to the connection's handle with the specified WebSocket close code.
 This is done by calling `endpoint::close`.
 This is a thread safe method that is used to asynchronously dispatch a close signal to the connection with the given handle.
 When the operation is complete the connection's close handler will be triggered.

 ```cpp
 void close(int id, websocketpp::close::status::value code) {